memphis-tools/oc_projet12_backend_securise_avec_django_orm/README.md

       `oc12_token`

       If your authentication succeeded you will have a JWT token print into terminal.

-You have to source it in your PATH (be sure to copy/paste a full single line)
+      You have to source it in your PATH (be sure to copy/paste a full single line). **Example**:

-      example: `export OC_12_JWT='eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCZzzzZZZzzz'`
+        `export OC_12_JWT='eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCZzzzZZZzzz'`

       Then you should be able to use the application.
 Use `oc12_help` to learn about possible commands.

+      Notice that as a Developer perspective you should also: `export OC_12_ENV="DEV" `

   6. Optional

       Run tests and check cover stats.
 Run tests and check cover stats.
-First, **be sure to have unset "OC_12_JWT" from your path**.

       `python -m coverage run -m pytest -v`